Bermuda: 20th and 21st centuries

-In 1948, a regularly scheduled commercial airline service began to operate, using land-based aeroplanes landing at Kindley Field (now L.F.
+In 1948 a regularly scheduled commercial airline service began to operate, using land-based aeroplanes landing at Kindley Field (now L.F.
 Wade International Airport), helping tourism to reach a peak in the 1960s and 1970s.
 By the end of the 1970s, however, international business had supplanted tourism as the dominant sector of Bermuda's economy.

 The Royal Naval Dockyard and its attendant military garrison remained important to Bermuda's economy until the mid-20th century.
 In addition to considerable building work, the armed forces needed to source food and other materials from local vendors.
-Beginning in World War II, US military installations were also located in Bermuda, including a naval air station, and submarine base.
+Beginning in World War II, US military installations were also located in Bermuda, including a naval air station and submarine base.
 The American military presence lasted until 1995.

 Universal adult suffrage and development of a two-party political system took place in the 1960s.
 Universal suffrage was adopted as part of Bermuda's Constitution in 1967; voting had previously been dependent on a certain level of property ownership.

-On 10 March 1973, the governor of Bermuda, Richard Sharples, was assassinated by local Black Power militants during a period of civil unrest.
-Some moves were made towards possible independence for the islands, however, this was decisively rejected in a referendum in 1995.
+On 10 March 1973 the governor of Bermuda, Richard Sharples, was assassinated by local Black Power militants during a period of civil unrest.
+Some moves were made towards possible independence for the islands but this was decisively rejected in a referendum in 1995.

-At the 2020 Summer Olympics, Bermuda became the smallest overseas territory to earn a gold medal, as Flora Duffy won Bermuda's first ever Olympic gold medal in the women's triathlon.
+At the 2020 Summer Olympics Bermuda became the smallest overseas territory to earn a gold medal when Flora Duffy won Bermuda's first ever Olympic gold medal in the women's triathlon.